by Ranjith Kumar DSM | Jul 09, 2018 | MQTT Broker | 0 comments

-Docker is one of the leading container application that is used most widely used in running a well managed deployment environment.
+Docker is one of the leading container applications that is used most widely for running a well managed deployment environment.
 Docker MQTT Broker will help you have more control over your IoT production environment.
-Most than 60% of the servers is using either Ubuntu / Debian for their hosting.
+Most than 60% of the servers are using either Ubuntu / Debian for their hosting

 We recommend MySQL to be run on a physical machine than a container for the data persistence purpose.
 Follow the below instructions to set up the MySQL.
 You have to install the MySQL Server first.

 Modify the MySQL configuration.
 By default the mysql runs at 127.0.0.1 and allows only the local application to connect to it.
 You have to change it as 0.0.0.0 for application running on containers and other machines to access the MySQL.